Bachelor of Science in Nursing (BSN)

 - Fall 2021: Late April

-Acceptance into the nursing program is conditional until an applicant completes and clears a drug screening and Health Statement clearance process (fee required).
-NOTE: These are drug screening requirements that are consistent with the California Board of Nursing guidelines for safe nursing practices.
+Acceptance into the nursing program is conditional until an applicant completes and clears a background check, drug screening, and Health Statement clearance process (fee required).
+NOTE: These background and drug screening requirements are consistent with the California Board of Nursing guidelines for safe nursing practices.
 For details, please see Advising Slides, or BSN Information Packet.
 Applicants must also be admitted to the university; being accepted by one office doesn't equate to being admissible from the other.
 There is a non-refundable fee for the New Student Workshop.

 The tuition and campus fees for a full-time undergraduate student are $3,926 (fall 2020).